Germany Student Visa Guide

 Sort Your Financial Proof

-Open a blocked account (Sperrkonto) with at least EUR 11,208 via Fintiba or Expatrio, or get a scholarship letter from a recognised body.
+Open a blocked account (Sperrkonto) with at least EUR 11,208 via Fintiba or Expatrio, or secure a scholarship letter from a recognised body.

 Allow 6 to 8 weeks.
 This is the longest step.